Is a Robot Lawn Mower Right for You?

 What is the Right Mower?

 If you’re going to purchase a product that reduces your yard work, get something that’s right for your specific lawn.
 With a small lawn, a pricier version isn’t necessary.
 Small to medium-size lawns require a mower that can handle between one-quarter and one-third of an acre.
 Also consider the topography of your yard.
 If it’s hilly, seek a robot lawn mower designed to climb with ease.
 Whether it’s big or small, hilly or flat, battery life matters!
 The longer the battery life, the more likely it is a well-built lawn mower.

 If your lawn has areas are not connected, you’ll need a robotic mower with multi-zone capability.
 Most can handle between two and four zones.
 If you want a super-smart mower, then you might consider one you can program to run on certain days and times.
 In rainy regions, you probably want one with technology that senses when it’s too wet to mow the lawn.

 Best Products Out There

 Husqvarna reigns supreme in the robotic lawn mower world.
 The Automower 430X Robotic Lawn Mower is great for rough terrain and slopes with an incline of up to 45 percent.
-We also like the Automower 450X (shown here) for its roughly 1-1/3-acre capacity.
+We also like the Worx Landroid and the Automower 450X (shown here) for its roughly 1-1/3-acre capacity.